 The best proposal writers understand they need to leave their own personality and writing style behind.
 Fortunately, it’s something that can be taught.

 Looking at a winning submission, even from a very similar bid, doesn’t necessarily mean you can replicate the winner’s formula.
 However, having a better understanding of why that bid was successful is a great place to start.

 - Was it easy to understand?
 Complex language can alienate the reader, whether you’re throwing your hat into the ring for funding or writing a bid for a public sector contract, it’s essential to keep vocabulary simple.
 This way, it can be understood and acknowledged by all readers.
 Jargon is a guaranteed way to switch off any engaged reader.

 - Was the structure clear?
 Make things easy for your reader by setting things out with clear headings, short sentences and clear but informative language.
-Provide images, statistics and other visual data (if allowed).
-This will break up text and illustrate your point clearly.
+Provide images, statistics and other visual data (if allowed), as this will break up text and illustrate your point clearly.

 - Was it concise?
 Although bids must include a lot of information, it’s crucial you do it in a way that minimises confusion and keeps it digestible.
 Bullet points are fantastic ways to summarise information in a succinct way.

-These are just a few to consider - a training course can make pinpointing these important bid writing elements second-nature.
-Everything we’ve covered could still prove unsuccessful if you submit a bid littered with obvious grammar problems and typos - which is something you can learn to avoid on the course.
+A training course can make pinpointing these important bid writing elements second nature.
+But, everything we’ve covered could still prove unsuccessful if you submit a bid littered with obvious grammar problems and typos - which is something you can learn to avoid on the course.

 Ready to Write Winning Bids?
 Secure Your Spot